 • Video Conferencing or Remote Work: 10-50 Mbps

-Key Options for how to get Internet in Rural Areas
+Best Internet Options for Rural Areas

 1. Satellite Internet

-Overview: Satellite internet is one of the most widely available solutions for rural residents.
+Satellite internet is one of the most widely available solutions for rural residents.

 • Pros: Coverage in even the most remote locations, relatively easy installation.